vocalpy/crowsetta/README.md

 [![Build Status](https://travis-ci.com/NickleDave/crowsetta.svg?branch=master)](https://travis-ci.com/NickleDave/crowsetta)
 [![Documentation Status](https://readthedocs.org/projects/crowsetta/badge/?version=latest)](https://crowsetta.readthedocs.io/en/latest/?badge=latest)

-`crowsetta` is a tool to work with any format for annotating birdsong.
+`crowsetta` is a tool to work with any format for annotating vocalizations: speech, birdsong, mouse ultrasonic calls (insert your favorite animal vocalization here).
-**The goal of** `crowsetta` **is to make sure that your ability to work with a dataset of birdsong does not depend on your ability to work with any given format for annotating that dataset.** What `crowsetta` gives you is **not** yet another format for annotation (I promise!); instead you get some nice data types that make it easy to work with any format: namely, `Sequence`s made up of `Segment`s.
+**The goal of** `crowsetta` **is to make sure that your ability to work with a dataset of vocalizations does not depend on your ability to work with any given format for annotating that dataset.** What `crowsetta` gives you is **not** yet another format for annotation (I promise!); instead you get some nice data types that make it easy to work with any format: namely, `Sequence`s made up of `Segment`s.